LavaMoat/LavaMoat/packages/browserify/examples/00-simple-cli/README.md

 ##### config autogeneration

-The scripts `"lavamoat"` performs our config autogeneration.
+The `"lavamoat"` script performs our config autogeneration.
 This task should only be run after updating dependencies.

 ```bash
 browserify index.js \